 Logs measure the speed of the underwater vehicle relative to the surrounding water.
 There are a number of different log technologies available including waterwheel, pitometer, magnetic, ultrasonic, acoustic and optical.
-Although Sublocus DVL already contains a DVL, attaching a secondary log can still be useful in situations where the DVL is unable to track.
+Attaching a log input to Sublocus will greatly improve the position and velocity accuracy and it is highly recommended for applications that are not using a DVL.